72nd/mqtt-osc/README.md

 # mqtt-osc

 This library provides a mechanism to issue [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) messages on [MQTT](https://mqtt.org/) events.
 Currently the flow of information is only supported from OSC to MQTT.
-Also there is in the moment no application for the end-user realized.
+There is also a simple command line application providing the basic relaying of messages.
+Using the library provides much more power of control.

+## Usage CLI

+There is

-## Example
+## Example Library

 ```go